aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 * The v2 SDK supports the fleet provisioning AWS IoT service.

 Public APIs for almost all actions and operations have changed significantly.
-For more information about the new features and specific code examples, refer to [How to get started with the v2 SDK for JavaScript](#how-to-get-started-with-the-v2-sdk-for-javascript) section of this guide.
+For more information about the new features and specific code examples, refer to [How to get started with AWS IoT Device SDK for JavaScript v2](#how-to-get-started-with-aws-iot-device-sdk-for-javascript-v2) section of this guide.

-## How to get started with the v2 SDK for JavaScript
+## How to get started with AWS IoT Device SDK for JavaScript v2

 There're differences between the v1 SDK and the v2 SDK.
 This section describes the changes you need to apply to your project with the v1 SDK to start using the v2 SDK.
 For more information about MQTT 5, visit [MQTT 5 User Guide](https://github.com/awslabs/aws-crt-nodejs/blob/main/MQTT5-UserGuide.md).